-6.1.
-Registration of Vendors.

-6.1.1.
-All vendors shall register with the Purchasing Division.
+- 6.1.
+Registration of Vendors. - 6.1.1.
+Except for purchasing card vendors providing travel related services or receiving an aggregate total yearly payment less than \$25,000.00 from a spending unit, all vendors shall register with the Purchasing Division.

-6.1.2.
-Vendors shall register by completing and filing the form the vendor registration and disclosure statement provided by the Purchasing Division.

-6.1.3.
-Any company or corporation, or subsidiary of the company or corporation, listed on any nationally recognized stock exchange may be considered an eligible vendor properly registered to do business with the State of West Virginia.
-Such vendors shall pay the fee in 6.1.4.

-6.1.4.
-Vendors receiving orders for goods or services exceeding \$1,000, regardless of payment method, shall pay an annual fee of <math>\$45.00.\$125.00.
-A vendor with multiple locations shall pay only one fee when operating under one Federal Employer Identification Number (FEIN).

-6.1.5.
-The Director may waive the registration requirements in the case of any vendor who is a sole-source provider.

-6.1.6.
-The Director shall not accept bids from award any contract to any vendor not properly registered with the Purchasing Division.

-6.1.7.
-The vendor must be licensed and in good standing in accordance with any and all state and local laws and requirements by any state or local agency of West Virginia, including, but not limited to, the West Virginia Secretary of State's Office, the West Virginia Tax Department, West Virginia Insurance Commission, or any other State agencies or political subdivision.
-Furthermore, the vendor must provide all necessary releases to obtain information to enable the Director or spending unit to verify that the vendor is licensed and in good standing with the above entities.
+- 6.1.2.
+Vendors shall register by completing the vendor registration and disclosure statement provided by the Purchasing Division. - 6.1.3.
+Any company or corporation, or subsidiary of the company or corporation, listed on any nationally recognized stock exchange may be considered an eligible vendor properly registered to do business with the State of West Virginia. - 6.1.4.
+Except for purchasing card vendors providing travel related services or receiving an aggregate total yearly payment less than \$25,000.00 from a spending unit, vendors receiving orders for goods or services exceeding \$1,000, regardless of payment method, shall pay an annual fee of \$125.00.
+A vendor with multiple locations shall pay only one fee when operating under one Federal Employer Identification Number (FEIN). - 6.1.5.
+The Director may waive the registration requirements in the case of any vendor who is a sole-source provider. - 6.1.6.
+The Director shall not award any contract to any vendor not properly registered with the Purchasing Division. - 6.1.7.
+The vendor must be licensed and in good standing in accordance with any and all state and local laws and requirements by any state or local agency of West Virginia, including, but not limited to, the West Virginia Secretary of State's Office, the West Virginia Tax Department, West Virginia Insurance Commission, or other state agencies or political subdivisions.
+The vendor must provide all necessary releases to obtain information necessary to verify that the vendor is licensed and in good standing with the above entities.